Graduate Diploma in Law (GDL) at the University of Sheffield

 The course is delivered over an intensive 9 month period.
 There is approximately 35 hours of pre-reading given out before the start of the course, and there is an exam at the end of week two.
 There are very few traditional lectures, with most of the course being delivered via screencast.

 All modules are assessed by examinations, all of which are split into three parts; multiple choice, one problem question and one essay question.
 For the legal research project you will be required to submit a 3000 word mini-dissertation.

 The GDL is typically used by graduates from disciplines outside of law to access the LPC to become a solicitor, or the Bar Professional Training Course to become a barrister.

 A small number of students use the GDL to access Masters courses that require a background in law.

 Whatever career path you choose, we have a dedicated Careers Adviser based in the School of Law who provides targeted careers support for students taking the GDL.

 Many of our graduates have moved on into fantastic careers and further study; read what they thought about the Graduate Diploma in Law and what they are doing now.

-You must be a graduate (with at least a high 2:2 or equivalent) or have been granted a Certificate of Academic Standing from one of the professional bodies (the Solicitors Regulation Authority or the Bar Standards Board).
+You must be a graduate (with at least a high 2:2 or equivalent) and, if you wish to become a barrister, should have been granted a Certificate of Academic Standing from the Bar Standards Board.
 If your first language is not English we require a qualification in English, currently IELTS 7.5 with a minimum of 7.0 in each component.